With this easy lesson, you will learn to make a real-world ad banner in Flash CS4. You will see how to do the following things:

 invisible_btn.addEventListener(MouseEvent.MOUSE_DOWN, mouseDownHandler);

 The event listener actually listens for an event to happen.
 If this event transpires, the event will trigger an action.
-In the line above, The event that the listener is listening for is MouseEvent.MOUSE_DOWN, which stands for the event when the mouse button is pressed.
-This is exactly what you need to make your button clickable.
+In the line above, The event that the listener is listening for is MouseEvent.MOUSE_DOWN

-The second parameter inside the parentheses of the addEventListener action is the event handler.
+action is the event handler.
 The handler handles what happens when the event coming before it has happened.
 So, this handler is in fact the name of the ActionScript function that will be run when the event has been triggered.
-In this case, it’s name is mouseDownHandler.
+In this case, it's name is mouseDownHandler

 The only line that this function contains is the one that orders the user’s browser to navigate to the URL of your choice:

-navigateToURL(new URLRequest("http://www.flashexplained.com"));
+navigateToURL(new URLRequest("http://www.flashexplained.com/"));

-This is done via the navigateToURL command.
+command.
 Between the quotation marks is the website (including http://) or page that you want your banner to point to.
 I chose my website.
 You will put what you need, what is being advertised, of course.

 If you like, test your Flash ad banner right now by selecting Control > Test Movie and click it.
 It should take you to my website.